 With so many different options out there for inventory management software finding a perfect fit can be difficult.
 We go into further detail about the top industry performers below, but our comparison guide can also help guide your decision-making process.

-Inventory management deals with the movement of stock, whether that be into the company or out to customers.
-It has a direct impact on spending because stock counts let businesses know which raw materials are required for production, in order to meet demand.
-While maintaining accurate records is no easy feat, inventory management software is helping to streamline the process.
+Inventory management deals with the movement of stock, both into the company and out to customers.
+These movements have a direct impact on spending.
+Inventory levels let businesses know which raw materials they need for production, which allows them to meet demand.
+While maintaining accurate records is no easy feat, inventory management software streamlines the process.

 This article explores the benefits of cloud-based inventory management and what it can do for your business.

 Fully Scalable Software

 Twenty years ago, businesses had to make tough decisions about their operational software.
 They could buy for their size and anticipate the need for an upgrade.
 Conversely, they could overstate their requirements.
 Many would then opt for a “baggy” inventory system and hope to grow into it later.